 (To get the real spirit of the spirits, try saying all of the following with an Alabama accent to truly emulate our Distiller Extraordinaire!)

 Vintner's Wild Berry Vodka is made by macerating local strawberries, raspberries, and blueberries in our Vintner's Vodka before a second distillation.
-Aromas of fresh-picked berries rise from the glass.
-Thomas says, "Boy, we took what was already good and made it even better, by adding fresh fruit.
-This stuff is so jammy, I believe you could put it on biscuits."
+A

 Seneca Drums Gin is an award-winning London-style dry gin, distilled from our own local grape spirit and a signature blend of 11 botanicals, including citrus peel, juniper, cucumber, clove, and anise.
 "I do not know how we got this stuff to taste so good," muses Thomas.
 "It is extremely smooth and reminds me of a walk in the woods."